-After you've connected the databases, you can configure JMS by following the instructions at Fusion Middleware Administering JMS Resources for Oracle WebLogic Server in the WebLogic documentation.
+After you've connected the databases, you can configure JMS.
+For more information, see Fusion Middleware Administering JMS Resources for Oracle WebLogic Server in the WebLogic documentation.

 Account for authentication and authorization

 Most applications have some kind of authentication and authorization.
-If you use LDAP for authentication, you can set up Azure Active Directory Domain Services (Azure AD DS) with secure LDAP and configure LDAP connections in WebLogic Server.
-For more information, see Create and configure an Azure Active Directory Domain Services managed domain and Configure secure LDAP for an Azure Active Directory Domain Services managed domain.
+If you use LDAP for authentication, you can set up Microsoft Entra Domain Services with secure LDAP and configure LDAP connections in WebLogic Server.
+For more information, see Create and configure a Microsoft Entra Domain Services managed domain and Configure secure LDAP for a Microsoft Entra Domain Services managed domain.